// regex

 - When should I use a non-capturing group?

 - Use (?:...) when you need grouping for alternation or quantifiers but don't need the captured value.
-It's faster and keeps capture indices clean.
+It's slightly faster and keeps your capture indices ($1, $2…) clean.

 - Why doesn't my multiline regex work?